Our Work Model

 Similar to a scrum in a game of rugby where players work together to move forward, SCRUM is a scaled agile technique that offers a way to connect multiple teams who need to work together to deliver complex solutions.
 It is an effective and efficient way of developing and sustaining complex software products that App Inlet has adopted.

 Many companies still use a dated and ineffective model called the Waterfall Model.
 This is a very basic way of doing things and can be very limiting at times.
 See the difference between the two models below.

 The Waterfall Model

-The old school way of development is called the Waterfall Model, which is used to organise and deliver software in consecutive phases as follows:
+This is the old school way of development.
+It is called the Waterfall Model, which is used to organise and deliver software in consecutive phases.

 By following the 3 principles of SCRUM, we are able to design and build complex solutions for our clients as a trustworthy and flexible team.
 With these principles as the foundation, we can begin planning out SCRUM sprints.

 Sprints are not just things that happen when you move your legs really fast… They are also what happens when SCRUM teams move their fingers really fast.
 App Inlet’s SCRUM team work in sprints of 2 weeks to complete a set amount of work.
 In order for sprints to be effective, team members must understand and make use of the terminology that defines it: